Video Reasoning without Training: Related Work

 \textbf{Reasoning in Large Language Models.} Reasoning in LLMs can be achieved by chain-of-thought prompting, instruction-tuning with CoTs, or reward-based fine-tuning with RL.
 Existing work on prompting primarily relies on eliciting better CoT reasoning paths from the model~\citep{kojima2022zeroshotcot,yasunaga2023analogicalreasoners,zhou2023leastmost}.
 While these methods have achieved high accuracies, few-shot prompting techniques are task-specific, less generalizable and require manual prompt designs for each task.
 Better prompting techniques require extensive prompt engineering and result in inconsistent performances~\citep{zhou2023humanlevelpromptengineers}.
 Overall, prompting techniques are limited by model-specific and task-specific tuning~\citep{yang2024llmasoptimizers} making them less favorable.
 Recent works endeavor to improve the CoT prompting by verification~\citep{golovneva2023pathfinder} that verifies and controls the intermediate steps generated by the model.
 Such methods still require CoT prompting and are computationally intensive due to the additional verification steps involved.

 Instruction-tuning and reward-based fine-tuning are alternative ways to elicit reasoning in LLMs when additional compute is available for supervision~\citep{magister2023teachingsmallreason, huang2023llmsselfimprove,chung2022scaling}.
 However, these techniques require supervised CoT data and expensive RL stages to make the model compliant to produce the reasoning or thinking process in specified formats for easy extraction of the answers.
-Different from the above methods, we seek an efficient framework to enhance reasoning in LMMs via inference-time optimization without any supervised data or training.
+Different from the above methods, we seek an efficient framework to elicit reasoning in LMMs at inference without any supervised data or training.

 \textbf{Video Reasoning.} Video Reasoning methods have been introduced recently~\citep{feng2025videor1,chen2025scalingRLLongVideos} inspired by the success of LLM reasoning.
 Video-R1~\citep{feng2025videor1} introduces a temporal GRPO loss to specifically improve temporal reasoning capabilities along with a new dataset for training.
 VideoChat-R1~\citep{li2025videochatr1} introduces a chat model with spatio-temporal reasoning abilities by training with GRPO and rule-based rewards.
 TinyLLaVA~\citep{zhang2025tinyllava} shows that reasoning can be effective even for smaller models, using a Qwen-3B-VL model trained with standard GRPO and RL-based reward losses.
 All of the above methods rely on expensive training to elicit reasoning in LMMs for videos; for instance, training TinyLLaVA on 50K samples takes $\sim$3 days on 4 A100 GPUs, and the cost scales prohibitively for larger models (7B, 32B).
-To overcome this, we propose an efficient framework that leverages inference-time optimization to enhance the pretrained reasoning abilities of LMMs, achieving higher accuracy with fewer output tokens compared to RL-trained models.
+To overcome this, we propose an efficient framework that leverages inference-time optimization to elicit the reasoning traces from pretrained LMMs, achieving higher accuracy with fewer output tokens compared to RL-trained models.